robindouglasjohnson/gruescript/docs/gruescript.md

 	verb hang
 	display hang {$held}
 	prompt hang {$held} on {$this}
-	# we’ll use an author-defined tag, ‘hooked’, to
+	# we'll use an author-defined tag, 'hooked', to
-	# make something show if it’s currently hanging
+	# make something show if it's currently hanging
 	# on the hook.
-It doesn’t change any other
+It doesn't change any other
 	# behaviour (you can still pick it back up
-	# normally with ‘take’), so this is
+	# normally with 'take'), so this is
 	# straightforward.
 	tag $held hooked
 	say You hang {the $held} on {the $this}. put $held $this.loc

-	# create a ‘visible tag’
+	# create a 'visible tag'
 	tagdesc hooked on hook

 	# taking anything that is 'hooked' removes that